This entry covers the following subjects:

 Following are links to online Municipal codes and charters for selected municipalities.

-For more links, see lists of City Codes and County Codes posted by the Maryland State Law Library.
+For more links, see lists of Municipal Codes and County Codes posted by the Maryland State Law Library.
 If you still can't find what you need, search using a good search engine and/or call the municipality's legislative body or legal department.

 Information on specific local governments follows.